Is It Safe to Do Hair Rebonding or Perming During Pregnancy?

 Pregnancy is a delicate phase, and everything you do affects your unborn child.
-So any step you take should be taken, bearing your little one in mind.
+So any step should be taken, bearing your little one in mind.
 It is wise to question everything you do when you are pregnant because you are responsible not just for yourself but for your baby, too.
 Let’s find out if hair rebonding and perming is good for your baby or not.

 Can You Rebond Your Hair in Pregnancy?